Skip to content

 Latency matters more than raw speed for remote work.
 Video calls on Zoom or Google Meet need low latency, not high bandwidth.
 25 Mbps is enough bandwidth for HD video calls.
 But if your ping to Singapore (where many Asia-Pacific servers sit) is above 50ms, you'll notice lag.
 Converge latency to Singapore runs 25-30ms.
 PLDT sits at 28-35ms.
 Globe at 30-40ms.
 All are workable.
 Connecting to US servers adds 155-190ms of latency regardless of provider.

 Upload speed is the underrated metric.
 Video calls are symmetric.
 If your download is 100 Mbps but upload is 10 Mbps, your call quality suffers.
 Converge and PLDT deliver roughly 45-52 Mbps upload on 100 Mbps plans.
 Globe uploads tend to be lower at 40-48 Mbps.
-Independent measurement tells a similar story: Opensignal's September 2025 Philippines fixed-broadband report credits PLDT with the fastest upload speed nationwide at 42.3 Mbps (averaged across plans), Converge with the top Video Experience and Reliability Experience scores, and Globe with the highest Consistency score at 68.1%.
-If video conferencing is your primary use case, PLDT's upload lead is a genuine advantage; if you want the most predictable day-to-day performance, Globe's consistency crown is underrated.
+Opensignal's September 2025 Philippines fixed-broadband report fills in the rest: PLDT leads nationwide on upload at 42.3 Mbps averaged across plans, Converge takes the top Video Experience and Reliability scores, and Globe posts the highest Consistency score at 68.1%.
+For heavy video conferencing, PLDT's upload lead matters most.
+For the most predictable day-to-day performance, Globe's consistency is the score to weight.

 Evening slowdowns happen on all providers, typically between 7-10 PM when residential usage peaks.
 This affects shared infrastructure more than dedicated fiber, but even fiber users may notice 10-20% speed drops during peak hours in high-density buildings like Solinea and Avida Towers.